Enumeration of Complex and Real Surfaces via Tropical Geometry: The lattice path algorithm in dimension

 \begin{problem} Given a marked lattice path $P$, find all subdivisions $\Sigma$ of $\Delta$ that contain the path $P$ (i.e., each edge of $P$ is an edge of the subdivision $\Sigma$) and are dual to singular tropical surfaces $S$ passing through $\overline \bx$ (such that the edge dual to the $2$-face $F_i$ containing $\bx_i$ is in $P$). \end{problem}

 We suggest a solution to Problem \ref{pr1}, which can be regarded as a three-dimensional version of Mikhalkin's lattice path algorithm \cite{Mi1,Mi2}.
-By \cite[Theorem 2]{MMS}, the desired subdivision $\Sigma$ has one circuit of type A, B, C, D, or E as depicted in Figure \ref{fig:circuits1} and all its three-dimensional cells that do not contain the circuit are simplices, i.e.\ tetrahedra whose only integral points are their vertices.
+By \cite[Theorem 2]{MMS}, the desired subdivision $\Sigma$ has one circuit of type {\bf A}, {\bf B}, {\bf C}, {\bf D}, or {\bf E} (see Lmma \ref{lrev1} and Figure \ref{fig:circuits1}) and all its three-dimensional cells that do not contain the circuit are simplices, i.e.\ tetrahedra whose only integral points are their vertices.
 In the next Section \ref{sec-smooth}, we present an auxiliary construction that completes the subdivision outside the circuit.
 In Section \ref{sec-circuit}, we explain how to fit a circuit in a subdivision for a given lattice path.